 6. Don’t Over Do It

-Be clear and concise.
-Say what you need to and wrap it up.
-Like right now, with this guide.
-Remember that a cover letter is a document that, coupled with your resume, demonstrates your skills and highlights stories that enforce why you are the perfect fit for the position.
-Be clear, concise, and know to whom you are talking.
+Be clear and concise; say what you need to and wrap it up.
+Remember that a cover letter is a document that, coupled with your resume, demonstrates your skills and highlights stories that reinforce why you are the perfect fit for the position.

 Keep things streamlined, concise, and easy to interpret so that the reader can quickly draw information from it.
 Clutter may cause your application to be dismissed.
 Remember, they have a problem and are looking to solve it.
 Be the solution and you'll have no problem scoring an interview.